joshdelg/cs240lx-25spr/README.md

   - processes that migrate from one pi to another.
   - FUSE file system interface.

-Always do some speed:
-  - make low level operations (exceptions, fork/wait, pipe ping pong) 10-100x faster than laptop.  i think this is feasible but haven't done, so am interested.
-  - overclocking the pi and seeing how fast can push it.
-  - push the NRF using interrupts and concurrent tx, rx to see how close can get to the hw limit.

-  - make a digital analyzer (printk for electricity) where you get the error rate down to a small number of nanoseconds

 And a few different communication protocols:
   - how fast can send/recv data over gpio pins b/n two pis?